Onion dome: History

 Some scholars suggest that onion domes first appeared in Russia during the reign of Ivan the Terrible.
 The domes of Saint Basil's Cathedral have not been altered since the reign of Ivan's son Fyodor I, indicating the presence of onion domes in sixteenth-century Russia.
-Thus Russians have adopted onion domes from Muslim countries, possibly from the Khanate of Kazan, whose conquest in 1552 Ivan the Terrible commemorated by erecting St. Basil's Cathedral.
+Thus, Russians may have adopted onion domes from Muslim countries, possibly from the Khanate of Kazan, whose conquest in 1552 Ivan the Terrible commemorated by erecting St. Basil's Cathedral.
 Some scholars believe that onion domes first appeared in Russian wooden architecture above tent-like churches.
 According to this theory, they were strictly utilitarian.

-In 1946 Boris Rybakov analysed russian chronicles and concluded, that most of them, from the 13th century onward, feature onion instead of helmet shaped dome, suggesting that this style could not be imported from the Orient, where they did not replace spherical domes until the 15th century Historians like Nikolay Voronin seconded his point of view.
+In 1946 Boris Rybakov analysed Russian chronicles and concluded that most of them, from the 13th century onward, feature onion- instead of helmet-shaped domes, suggesting that this style could not have been imported from the Orient, where they did not replace spherical domes until the 15th century Historians like Nikolay Voronin seconded his point of view.

-Later Sergey Zagraevsky surveyed icons and miniatures, dating as early as 11th century.
-He concluded that most icons painted after the Mongol invasion of Rus display only onion domes up until 12th century.
-According to him, single icon from the 15th century represented a helmet dome church.
-His findings led him to dismiss fragments of these dome types discovered by restorators beneath modern onion domes as post-Petrine stylisations intended to reproduce the familiar forms of Byzantine cupolas, like the rebuilt Assumption Cathedral and the Cathedral of Saint Demetrius in Vladimir.
-As well as restoration works on several other ancient churches that have revealed fragments of former helmet-like domes.
+Later, Sergey Zagraevsky surveyed icons and miniatures dating as early as 11th century.
+He concluded that most icons painted after the Mongol invasion of Rus display only onion domes.
+The first onion domes were displayed on some pictures of the 12th century.
+According to him, single icons from the 15th century represented a helmet-dome church.
+His findings led him to dismiss fragments of those dome types discovered by restorators beneath modern onion domes as post-Petrine stylisations intended to reproduce the familiar forms of Byzantine cupolas, like the rebuilt Assumption Cathedral and the Cathedral of Saint Demetrius in Vladimir.
+Also, restoration works on several other ancient churches have revealed fragments of former helmet-like domes.

-He also indicated that the oldest depictions of the two Vladimir cathedrals represent them as having onion domes, prior to their replacement by classicizing helmet domes.
-He explains the ubiquitous appearance of onion domes in the late thirteenth century by the general emphasis on verticality characteristic of Russian church architecture from the late twelfth to early fifteenth centuries.
+He also indicated that the oldest depictions of the two Vladimir cathedrals represent them as having onion domes prior to their replacement by classicizing helmet domes.
+He explained the ubiquitous appearance of onion domes in the late 13th century by the general emphasis on verticality characteristic of Russian church architecture from the late 12th to the early 15th centuries.

 At that time, porches, pilasters, vaults and drums were arranged to create a vertical thrust, to make the church seem taller than it was.